 The premier of Cupcake Camp in Akron is now in the history books.
 We had an absolute blast tasting cupcakes from over 50 bakers who brought over 3,800 cupcakes!
 We had enough free cupcakes to feed the large crowd who came and ate all they wanted, and yet still had some left over for meals for the homeless.
 Mike Miller's talented band provided fantastic music to keep our toes tapping and burn off some of the sugar.
 This event generated $1450 for BSA Troop 334, our charitable group who provided hundreds of volunteer hours to launch this event.
 Thank you all who donated money in the boy scout dutch oven!
 The highlight of Cupcake Camp was the announcement of our winning bakers.
 It was a daunting task for our judges, Lisa Abraham, Jane Snow, Susan Schwab, and Tony Kawaguchi, to taste the mountain of cupcakes.
 Many Many thanks for their diligent effort!
 But they carefully analyzed each one and made their final choices.
 In the Amateur division, the Best Decorated cupcake was "Campfire S'mores" by Stephanie Love; the Most Unusual Ingredient winner was "Maple Bacon Magic" by Allyson Johnson; and the Best Tasting cupcake was baked by Valarie Wallick and named "Oh My Ganache".
 In the Professional division, the Best Decorated cupcake was "Starry Night" by Heather Costa of Cupcake Bliss; the Most Unusual Ingredient winner was "Pancake Breakfast" by Brianna Spurrell of Honey Bee's Sweet Treats; and our Best Tasting was also baked by Brianna of Honey Bees's Sweet Treats, called "Peanut Butter Explosion" (which is true to it's name--it will knock your socks off!)
 This fun event has happened all over the world, and Akron is only the third site for this event in the state of Ohio.
-We plan to have a repeat event next April, so watch the web site for details.
-We will also post photos of the event here when the photographer has completed her edit.
+We plan to have a repeat event next May 18, 2014, so watch the web site for details.
+Enjoy photos of this year's event here.
 (Thank you, Kelly Barrett!)
-Additional photos will also be uploaded by WEWS Chanel 5 since they filmed a segment of our event and aired it on their newscast Saturday at 6 & 11.
+Many thanks to WEWS Chanel 5 since they filmed a segment of our event and aired it on their newscast Saturday at 6 & 11.
 We also want to thank all of our many sponsors who made this day possible.
 Please check out their web sites.
 A big shout out to Reiter Dairy for providing the milk as the official beverage of Cupcake Camp Akron.

 |Brodie says, "I got cake; I need milk"|